cacophony-wj/licentia_black/SoS-OutfitSystem-Guide.md

 *This guide is written for the Wabbajack list known as Licentia Black.
 It is an 18+/21+  adult themed NSFW Skyrim SE/AE Mod list.
 This guide can be used by others to achieve the same results - but the steps may need to be modified - I leave that to the user.*

+*Dedication: To Rak (a new Licentia Black list user): for motivating me to work on this issue once more - as well as pointing me at the convoluted post that finally solved the problem.
+Oh and for inspiring Bob's Family Name*

 **My Dick Broke My Transmog**